Digital-Umuganda/boost_custom_translation/README.md

 **Usage**
 =
-- To use it, go Moodle appearance settings and enable the theme
+- To use it, go to Moodle appearance settings and enable the theme
 - The inline translation widget can be enabled by the user by using the toggle in the top navigation bar
 - Translating the course
   - Follow the instruction from translation plugin(link)